 Touch of Evil (50th Anniversary Edition) – Universal DVD (2-discs)

-Yes, this is Orson Welles’ classic 1958 sleaze-noir with that famous opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
+Yes, this is Orson Welles’ classic 1958 sleaze-noir with that celebrated (and oft-imitated) opening tracking shot, Charlton Heston as a Mexican police detective, and Janet Leigh in various stages of undress.
 Welles casts himself as Hank Quinlan, a morally bankrupt police captain who lords over a corrupt border town.
-Quinlan is the most singularly grotesque character Welles ever created as an actor, and certainly stands as one the most offbeat heavies in all of film noir.
+Quinlan is the most singularly grotesque character Welles ever created as an actor, and stands as one of the most offbeat heavies in film noir.

-This is also one of the last great roles for Marlene Dietrich, who deadpans some zingers (“You should lay off those candy bars.”).
+This is also one of the last great roles for Marlene Dietrich (who deadpans “You should lay off those candy bars.”).
 The scene where Leigh is terrorized in an abandoned motel by a group of thugs led by a creepy, leather-jacketed Mercedes McCambridge could have been dreamed up by David Lynch; there are numerous such stylistic flourishes throughout that are light-years ahead of anything else going on in American cinema at the time.